-It also allows you to take the option of considering a lump sum, roll-up, or voluntary payment, all on a buy-to-let basis.
+It also allows you to take the options of considering a lump sum, roll-up, or voluntary payment, all on a buy-to-let basis.
 Every individual plan has its benefits and drawbacks, so you need to consult your financial adviser.

 Learn More About » Buy to Let (BTL) Lifetime Mortgages

 If you’re looking to take out an equity release plan, then it is imperative to get independent advice before you make any final decisions.
-A financial adviser will talk you through the details – including the costs you will incur, the pan that suits you best and the features that will best cater to your needs– so you can finally decide on whether it is the best option for you.
+A financial adviser will talk you through the details – including the costs you will incur, the pan that suit you best and the features that will best cater to your needs– so you can finally decide on whether it is the best option for you.